 The social media platform influencers use can also affect influencer marketing pricing.

-Image via Rival IQ
+Image via Statista

 Creating a YouTube video lasting 10 minutes takes more time and effort than creating and posting an Instagram reel.
-As a result, an influencer will typically adapt their pricing to match the content format they produce and the resources needed to accomplish the task.
+As a result, an influencer will typically adapt their influencer marketing pricing to match the content format they produce and the resources needed to accomplish the task.

 4. The Niche They're In